jagrut-18/tuition_app/README.md

    ![](Student%20Tuition%20UI.PNG)

 ## Unfinished app
-  Will not work if you try to execute.

   Most of the UI is implemented.

+  Don't try to execute because backend is not connected, the app won't work.